CAHeaf/Shopping-list/README.md

 # Shopping list
- A web-based shopping list maker
+ A shopping list maker, does not remember list between refreshes haha